omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

 NOTE: In additon to the above variables, all keys found in the template.properties file are added automatically to the context as a template variable.

-=== Appendix B: Functions, classes and macros avaiable from templates
+=== Appendix B: Functions, Classes and Macros avaiable from Templates

 iif(condition, valueIfTrue, valueIfFalse)::
    Inline if.
 The FreeMarker language does not have a conditional operator